rstyczynski/pmaker/README.md

 ansible-playbook tasks_dev.yaml -e user_group=sample -i data/sample.inventory.cfg
 ```

-Above is repeated for each environmnet: dev, sit, uat, preprod, and prod, what may be automated usign bash.
+Above is repeated for each environment: dev, sit, uat, preprod, and prod, what may be automated using bash.

 ```
-for env in dev sit ust preprod prod; do ansible-playbook tasks_$env.yaml -e user_group=sample -i data/sample.inventory.cfg done
+for env in dev sit uat preprod prod; do ansible-playbook tasks_$env.yaml -e user_group=sample -i data/sample.inventory.cfg done
 ```